 Things continued to happen very quickly, with Ben being admitted to University Hospital Coventry and Warwickshire in early May '21.
 This was to carry out a craniotomy (brain surgery) to de-bulk the tumour.
 Ben was very fortunate that the procedure was carried out without incident and that he recovered relatively quickly from this major surgery.
 However the results of the cell analysis confirmed the worst news, in that it was malignant.

-In June I started on an intensive chemotherapy session for one week and then started a 6 week treatment plan of both radiotherapy and chemotherapy.
+In June '21 I started on an intensive chemotherapy session for one week and then started a 6-week treatment plan of both radiotherapy and chemotherapy.
 Fortunately my body coped well with the treatment as it can cause many ill effects.
 I even managed to take part in the first Burton Bash later that year!

 "I've always been a very active person.
 My main sport was always hockey and I also enjoy road cycling with friends.
 Generally I struggle to sit still for long periods and I truly believe that keeping my body in good shape assisted with my recovery from surgery and with dealing with the following treatment plan over 18 months.